 - 1. Hatchery and Genetic Management Plans (HGMPs) are the main official guidance documents for most hatcheries.
 They are produced by federal, state, and tribal resource management agencies as a tool for compliance with conservation laws, notably the Endangered Species Act (ESA).
 Salmon hatcheries operating in regions that have endangered or threatened populations now face heightened scrutiny to get permits under the ESA.
 As the agency responsible for salmon protected under this act, NOAA has pressed hatchery operators to demonstrate that precautions are adequate.
-It is unsurprising that most hatchery managers now embrace many of the reforms advocated by their critics. - 2.
+Most hatchery managers now embrace many of the practices advocated by their critics. - 2.
 Guidance from the Hatchery Scientific Review Group (HSRG), a long-running hatchery reform consortium, has also migrated toward middle ground with operators of salmon enhancement facilities.
-HSRG has recognized evolving practices in hatcheries, notably articulating a framework for benchmarking hatchery performance at different stages of salmon recovery (HSRG 2017).
+HSRG has recognized evolving practices in hatcheries, notably articulating a framework for benchmarking hatchery performance at different stages of salmon recovery (HSRG 2015).
 By 2018, 88 percent of hatchery programs in Washington were consistent with HSRG's recommendations, according to the Governor's Salmon Recovery Office (2018). - 3.
 Washington Department of Fish and Wildlife (WDFW) is updating its policy on hatchery and fishery reform, partly in response to the crisis facing endangered Southern Residents (WDFW 2020a).
-The department operates more than 60 hatcheries, by far the largest "fleet" of salmon enhancement facilities in North America, so its recommendations could have considerable reach.
+The department operates more than 60 hatcheries, the largest "fleet" of salmon enhancement facilities in North America, so its recommendations could have considerable reach.
 The state Fish and Wildlife Commission, which oversees the agency, called for this policy review and update in 2018.
 The Commission also suspended three of its hatchery reform standards "to allow for some flexibility in hatchery production for Southern Resident Killer Whales while still providing adequate protection for wild fish."
 Meanwhile, the agency's 2020 review of hatchery reform science (WDFW 2020b) provides recommendations that may be applicable to some hatcheries.

 In addition to these three sources, other U.S. states, tribes, and Canadian agencies publish their own policy recommendation and guidance documents.
-Washington treaty tribes run 51 hatcheries, making them the region's second-largest producers of salmon fry, supporting fisheries and predators as far north as Alaska.
+Washington treaty tribes run 51 hatcheries, making them the region's second-largest producers of salmon fry.